 If you’re having AirPods issues or if you want access to the latest features, you’ll want to update your AirPods.
 This guide will show you how to keep AirPods, AirPods 2, AirPods 3, AirPods Pro, AirPods Pro 2, or AirPods Max up-to-date with Apple’s latest software.

-AirPods software updates typically include performance improvements and bug fixes though occasionally they’ll bring new features to the popular ear buds.
+AirPods software updates typically include performance improvements and bug fixes though occasionally they’ll bring new features as well.
 That’s why it’s important to keep your AirPods updated with the latest firmware.

-If you just bought a pair of AirPods and/or you’re unsure if you’re running the latest AirPods software, follow these steps.
+If you just bought a pair of AirPods and/or you’re unsure if you’re running the latest AirPods software, read on.

 Before you update your AirPods it might be a good idea to dig into feedback from users running the latest software.
-You can search sites like Apple’s forums, YouTube and Twitter for information about features, bugs, and performance issues.
+You can search sites like Apple’s forums and YouTube for information about features, bugs, and performance issues.

 If a lot of the feedback is negative, you might want to hold off and wait for Apple to release a new update.
 The releases are fairly sporadic, but you can expect a few updates throughout the year.